How Title Insurance Protects You

 Compare The Coverage

 For the property buyer, title insurance is the only complete protection!
 An abstract is merely a history of the title as disclosed by the public records.
 An attorney’s opinion or certificate based upon his or her opinion is nothing more than the word “opinion” implies.
 In addition, the opinion is based upon an attorney’s examination of an abstract of the public records.
 It cannot go beyond that.
-Also, an opinion or certificate sdoes not guarantee or insure the title.
+Also, an opinion or certificate does not guarantee or insure the title.

 None of these evidences of title affords protection against the unapparent errors or fraud in the execution of recorded documents or against misfiling or erroneous indexing of documents.
 Unlike title insurance, none of them goes beyond the record to protect against the multitude of dangerous details that are hidden from even the most astute title examiner.